-Tombigbee State Park is a tree-lined park located on the shores of Lake Lee just outside of Tupelo, Mississippi.
-Many people travel to the city of Tupelo, Mississippi on their way to and from some of the major cities and towns in Tennessee, Mississippi, and Alabama, but the city of Tupelo itself brings visitors from near and far because it is the birthplace of Elvis Presley.
+Tombigbee State Park is a tree-lined park located on the shores of Lake Lee just outside of Tupelo, Mississippi that is perfect for a peaceful getaway.
+Many people travel to the city of Tupelo, Mississippi on their way to and from some of the major cities in the area and Tombigbee State Park is also well worth the visit.

 If you are looking for a quiet outdoor activity, venture out on the Tree Trunk Trail for a leisurely day hike.
 The path is a one-mile hike that winds through the trees and along Lake Lee.
 If you’d like a longer walk, you can repeat the trail as many times as needed.
 For more information on the hiking trail, stop by the park office and speak with the park rangers or park staff.